-Design will continue through 2018.
+Design in the South section will continue through 2018.
 A construction contractor will be selected in early 2019.
-Construction is anticipated to begin in the summer of 2019 and take a year and a half to complete.
+Construction in the South section only is anticipated to begin in the summer of 2019 and take up to a year and a half to complete.

-Below is the Hillsdale project boundary map.
-Note that this area will see several sewer repair and stormwater improvement projects over the next few years.
-Two other large-scale sewer repair projects adjacent to this Hillsdale project are identified on the map, including Council Crest-Homestead and South Portland-Burlingame projects.
-These projects are in the early stages of planning and webpages will be developed in early 2018.
+This area of Southwest Portland will see several sewer repair and stormwater improvement projects over the next few years.
+Two other large-scale sewer repair projects adjacent to this Hillsdale project are identified on the map below, including Council Crest-Homestead and South Portland-Burlingame projects.
+These projects are in the early stages of planning and webpages will be developed soon.